robmarkcole/tensorflow-lite-rest-server/README.md

 ```

 ## Models
-Models are available [here](https://github.com/google-coral/edgetpu/tree/master/test_data) with a short description of the models [here](https://coral.ai/models/).
-For convenience are the `mobilenet_ssd_v2` model is included in this repo and used by default.
-This model can detect 90 types of object, with object labels listed in `labels/coco_labels.txt`
+For convenience a couple of models are included in this repo and used by default.
+A description of each model is included in its directory.
+Additional models are available [here](https://github.com/google-coral/edgetpu/tree/master/test_data)

 ## Usage
-Start the server:
+Start the server on port 80 (default is port 5000):
 ```
-python3 tflite-server.py
+(venv) $ python3 tflite-server.py --port 80
 ```

 You can check that the app is running by visiting `http://ip:5000/` from any machine, where `ip` is the ip address of the host (`localhost` if querying from the same machine).

 Post an image for processing via cURL:
 ```
-curl -X POST -F image=@tests/people_car.jpg 'http://localhost:5000/v1/vision/detection'
+curl -X POST -F image=@tests/people_car.jpg 'http://localhost:80/v1/vision/detection'
 ```
 Which should return:
 ```